 The Cayman Islands is one of the most popular destinations in the Caribbean.
 Incredible food, mind-blowing beaches and glimmering, translucent waters.
 The luckiest visitors are the ones who get to stay for more than just a day, although, even if you stop over for just a few hours on a cruise ship, you wont be disappointed.
 As well as the food, beaches and water, there's a surprising amount of activities to and unique experiences to be had in Cayman and here are some of our faves.

-1. Explore The Cayman Crystal Caves
+1. Explore the Cayman Crystal Caves

 A new attraction in Cayman, although these caves have of course been around for thousands of years.
 Only recently open to the public for tours, the beauty of this attraction is that it's tucked away, deep in the forest, and seems so far from the tropical beauty Cayman is regularly associated with.
 There are multiple caves to explore, and the local informative guides add a distinctive Caribbean flavour to your tour.
 If you're in Cayman for a day or 10 days, make sure you stop by the Cayman Crystal Caves for some off-the-beaten-track exploration.

-2. Hop On A Catamaran to Stingray City
+2. Hop on a catamaran to Stingray City

 Most people who come to Cayman know we're famous for our oh so curious stingrays.
 This is a top attraction and has been for many years.
 It's unique, invigorating and makes for an unforgettable experience.
 The stingrays are friendly, playful and love human interaction.
 There are a few ways to get to this part of the island, but chartering a catamaran with Paradise Sailing and Snorkeling is the best possible way.
 The boat is spacious, fast and cuts through the waves in the North Sound leaving you feeling rejuvenated and like you're truly in paradise.
 There's nothing like lazily stretching out on the trampoline as the Caribbean sea rushes beneath you.

-Hold or swim with Green sea turtles, watch a croc eat its lunch and feed exotic, tropical birds.
+Hold or swim with green sea turtles, watch a croc eat its lunch and feed exotic, tropical birds.
 All of this can be done in just a few hours at the Cayman Turtle Farm and it's an experience you will only find in the Cayman Islands.
 If you're brave you can dive into the lagoon and see predators like nurse sharks and barracuda from an underwater glass wall, as you snorkel along the other side of the tank.
-For a bit of adventure and interaction with nature, pop over to the Cayman Turtle Farm and don't forget your waterproof camera.
+For a bit of adventure and interaction with nature, pop over to the Cayman Turtle Centre and don't forget your waterproof camera.

-4. Pick Up Some Souvenirs At Pure Art
+4. Pick up some souvenirs at Pure Art

 5. Ride Along The Beach With Cayman Segways

-What makes this segways tour different is that you get a really local experience while exploring the island.
+What makes this segways tour different is that you get a true local experience while exploring the island.
 All of the guides are from Cayman, so you'll learn a bit about the culture, and even some Caymanian slang.
 You'll get a great tour of Camana Bay, but the best part is off-roading onto the beach.
 Easy to ride and a lot of fun, If you have a few hours during the day, and want to explore Seven Mile without being crammed onto a bus, this is the way to go.